jlettvin/Ellipsis/README.md

 and used to drive their native programs to generate objects required for display by the draft.

+Each xenofile external language is supported by a "service" module which implements a convenient low-syntax shim to that language.
+New service modules are fairly simple to write and support for additional external languages can be accomplished in minutes to hours.

+Both the service modules and base set of Ellipsis services occupy modules with a special comment syntax wherein documentation is supposed to reside for display at run-time on need.
 Builtin documentation, sticky-note reminders, and other conveniences are quick at hand using the simple backtick unit syntax.
+See below for details on the backtick syntax.

 Here is a snippet of markdown to illustrate figures and literature references:
 ```